 ANY apparently compelling techniques for automatic label placement use sophisticated heuristics for capturing cartographic knowledge, but, as noted by Zoraster (1991), also use inferior optimization strategies for finding good trade-offs between the variety of competing concerns involved in typical labelling problems.
-These techniques use procedural methods or "ifthen" production rules to represent cartographic knowledge about good label-placement practice, and a variant of depth-first search to explore different labellings (Doerschler and Freeman 1992; Ebinger and Goulette 1990; Jones 1989).
+These techniques use procedural methods or "if-then" production rules to represent cartographic knowledge about good label-placement practice, and a variant of depth-first search to explore different labellings (Doerschler and Freeman 1992; Ebinger and Goulette 1990; Jones 1989).

 However, depth-first search is now known to be a markedly inferior technique for finding near-optimal labellings in the set of all possible labellings.
-More powerful optimization strategies have been proposed, including:
+Some of the more powerful optimization strategies that have been proposed for label placement include:

-• Physical relaxation While remaining tethered to the symbols they tag, labels are moved smoothly in response to virtual forces generated by label-label and label-symbol overlaps (Feigenbaum 1994; Hirsch 1982).
+• Physical relaxation while remaining tethered to the symbols they tag, labels are moved smoothly in response to virtual forces generated by label-label and label-symbol overlaps (Feigenbaum 1994; Hirsch 1982);